iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 Remember those `.dvc` files `dvc add` generates?
 Or the `dvc.yaml` and `dvc.lock` pipeline files produced by `dvc run`?
-Those files, their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of all the datasets or models.
-It means that Git repository with DVC files becomes and entry point and can be used instead of accessing files directly.
+Those files, their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of datasets, files, and models.
+It means that Git repository with DVC files becomes an entry point and can be used instead of accessing files directly.

 ## Find a file or directory